joernweissenborn/lcars/README.md

 ## Collaborating

-We have a public chat channel here https://gitter.im/LCARSCSS/community
+We have a public chat channel here https://gitter.im/LCARSCSS/community .
+Join us!

 ## Note for users of the original version